dludemann/test/content/tinder/resetting-tinder-swipes.md

 Proof that it really is all about how you present yourself!

-## <a href="https://active-chicken--16012961zx-cloudventzx-net.proxy.cloudcannon.com/tinder/resetting-tinder-swipes#how-to-reset-tinder-while-connected-to-facebook" target="_blank" rel="noopener"><strong>How to Reset Tinder While Connected to Facebook?</strong></a>
+## How to Reset Tinder While Connected to Facebook?

 If you’ve connected your Tinder to Facebook, you’ll need to remove it from your list of linked apps and websites on Tinder.